tytydraco/yessleep/out/My_dad_bought_a_video_game_called_The_Real_World_I_want_to_stop_playing_it.md

 ‘The Real World: *A simulation*’

-Hardly a descriptive title.
+It was hardly a descriptive title.

 The picture on the front displayed a man’s black silhouette on a white background.
-It was hardly a vibrant or enticing graphic, but of course it had been enough to catch the attention of my dullard dad.
+It wasn’t a vibrant graphic, but of course it had been enough to entice my dullard dad.

 I slotted the disc into my computer’s CD drive and installed the game.
 The main menu was a blank screen with only one button: ‘Play’.
 There were no options for settings, help, or even basic information about ‘The Real World’.